Dash Cam Tech Specs

 - Security – Encrypted cloud storage, Secure web transfer (TLS 1.2), Tamper-proof enclosure

-No. When connected to the vehicle’s OBD or J1939 diagnostic port, the Camera will be powered by the vehicle’s battery whether the vehicle is driving or parked.
+When connected to the vehicle’s OBD or J1939 diagnostic port, the dash cam will be powered by the vehicle’s battery whether the vehicle is driving or parked.

 Yes.
 You can download dash cam videos from your Momentum account.

-You can watch live streaming video from the Trips view on the Momentum desktop dashboard.
-You can download video clips and still images from the Trips view also.
+You can stream live video and download clips or still images from the Trips view in your Momentum dashboard.

-Any images or video that are captured by the Camera and uploaded to the cloud will remain available for no less than 13-months as long as the images or video is still stored on the camera’s SD card.
+Any images or video that are captured by the dash cam and uploaded to the cloud will remain available for no less than 13-months as long as the images or video is still stored on the dash cam’s SD card.